Sideboard (cards): World of Warcraft

 The World of Warcraft Trading Card Game allows players to use an optional side deck of up to ten cards in some Constructed deck tournaments, and exactly ten cards in Classic Constructed tournament play.
 The side deck may contain any card allowed in the playing deck for the tournament, and may be used to exchange cards with the main deck.
 A maximum of four copies of a card having the same name may be included between the playing deck and side deck except for those that are "unlimited".

+Most competitive World of Warcraft tournaments require players to register the list of cards in the side deck with the organizers.
+Once a game begins, players may not inspect their side decks.
 In a Limited tournament, the side deck consists of all cards "in a player’s card pool that are not being played in the main deck".
 If a player's deck consists of fewer than 30 cards in Sealed or Draft formats, that player may not use a side deck.
-Most competitive World of Warcraft tournaments require players to register the list of cards in the side deck with the organizers.
 Side decks are not used in Contemporary, Core, and Block tournaments.

 There are penalties assigned for an illegal side deck list or an illegal side deck.
 The former results in a warning from tournament organizers, and the latter in a warning or game loss, depending on the tournament.
 Failure to remove side deck cards from the playing deck before the next game in a tournament results in a game loss, but may be downgraded to a warning in some circumstances.

-Once a game begins, players may not inspect their side decks.
 Some cards or effects enable interaction with the side deck.
 The hearthing effect of the Hearthstone card is a modifier affecting all players by which players choose equipment cards from the playing or side deck.
 In tournaments, the card Through the Dark Portal removes all cards from the game except for those in the side deck, which becomes the new playing deck.
 The card Arcanist Atikan prevents an opponent from exchanging cards between the playing deck and side deck for all remaining games in the match.